Web design · SEO & SEA · Branding

 2.2.1 If the creation of new or the expansion of existing websites/shops or web/shop components (hereinafter "website creation") has been agreed between the contracting parties on the basis of a specification sheet, the order shall be processed in accordance with this clause.

-2.2.2 The subject matter of website creation contracts between the Contractor and the Customer is generally the development of new websites or the expansion of existing websites (e.g. integration of new interfaces or programming of new online applications) in compliance with the Customer's technical and/or design specifications.
+2.2.2 The subject matter of website creation contracts between the Contractor and the Client is generally the development of new websites or the expansion of existing websites (e.g. integration of new interfaces or programming of new online applications) in compliance with the Client's technical and/or design specifications.
 Website creation contracts concluded between the parties are contracts for work within the meaning of §§ 631 ff.
 BGB (GERMAN CIVIL CODE).

 2.2.3 The scope of the services to be provided by the Contractor shall be determined on the one hand by individual contractual agreements between the parties and on the other hand by detailed specifications drawn up by the Customer and the specifications based on these.
 The Contractor shall check the Customer's ideas described in the specifications to the best of its knowledge and belief for completeness, suitability (with the exception of legal suitability, in particular with regard to the rights of third parties), clarity, feasibility and consistency.
 If the Contractor recognises that the specifications contained in the requirements specification are not suitable for the creation of a website, the Contractor shall inform the Customer of this immediately and submit a corresponding proposal for a supplement and/or adaptation of the requirements specification.
 The Customer shall comment on any proposals made by the Contractor with regard to the specifications in writing or in text form within a reasonable period of time and finally confirm the contents of the specifications to the Contractor in writing or in text form.
 If there is agreement between the parties regarding the specifications, the contents of the specifications shall become part of the contract.